 Memories often form the brightest part of our thoughts.
 There always is the temptation to commence a conversation with “Good old days”.
-While change is a more permanent feature than status quo on the face of the planet, the mind always wanders and hovers around what things used to be ‘Once Upon a Time’.
+While change is a more permanent feature than the status quo on the face of the planet, the mind always wanders and hovers around what things used to be ‘Once Upon a Time’.

-I am your own Belagavi aka Belgaum, erstwhile Venugram and just like my inhabitants, I am gladdened by the arrival of the much awaited monsoon.
-Its always a wonderful feeling when the elements of nature emerge in a whole new bathed glory.
-The withered grass awakens to a whole new lease of life, the trees unleash their enchanting green and everything assumes the beauty of the excitement of a new born.
+I am your own Belagavi aka Belgaum, erstwhile Venugram and just like my inhabitants, I am gladdened by the arrival of the much-awaited monsoon.
+It’s always a wonderful feeling when the elements of nature emerge in a whole new bathed glory.
+The withered grass awakens to a whole new lease of life, the trees unleash their enchanting green and everything assumes the beauty of the excitement of a newborn.
 Life seems more alive and the freshness of the air is almost intoxicating.
 The dark shroud of the cloud is ominous no more since it brings wet promises of times that are important for sustenance and subsistence for the year to follow.

-While each monsoon may seem the same yearly spectacle, there is always the memory reminiscent of good old days when, maybe, the spectacle was even more spectacular.
-In good old times, the behaviour of the clouds was different and more predictable.
+While each monsoon may seem the same yearly spectacle, there is always the memory reminiscent of the good old days when, maybe, the spectacle was even more spectacular.
+In good old times, the behavior of the clouds was different and more predictable.
 The punctuality of the monsoons functioned like clockwork.
 Come the first week of June and a resolute blanket of the dark clouds would set in, refusing to budge for over two months.
 The local folk would largely crave to remain indoors.
-The wet soil would accumulate a characteristic chill which would soon transcend to take the form of a biting wet cold and the residents would draw on their warmest clothes and even snuggle cosily in the depth of warm blankets.
+The wet soil would accumulate a characteristic chill which would soon transcend to take the form of biting wet cold and the residents would draw on their warmest clothes and even snuggle cozily in the depth of warm blankets.
 The ice cream shops would be shut for the term and the atmosphere would be thick with the aroma of hot tea and fried food.

 Puddles in the streets with water assuming the red shades of the soil and threatening to leave stubborn patches on clothes would signal the arrival of wet prosperity.
-The expanses of the paddy fields would be overflowing with water with tender sprouts struggling to hold on to the soil for dear life with an ambition to feed the human kind.
+The expanses of the paddy fields would be overflowing with water with tender sprouts struggling to hold on to the soil for dear life with an ambition to feed humankind.
 The farmers bearing the gusty wind would be toiling heedless of the cold and the breeze to ensure that the little sprouts would get due justice for their efforts.